 Pollen grains that depend on the wind are tiny compared to those that are moved by animals.
 So tiny, in fact, that they can enter a person’s nasal passage and cause an allergic reaction (hay fever).

-Wind pollinated crops (pecan trees and corn for example) should be planted in blocks rather than single rows, to maximize the chance of a pollen grain finding its target in shifting winds.
+Wind pollinated crops (pecan trees, other hardwood trees, and corn for example) should be planted in blocks rather than single rows, to maximize the chance of a pollen grain finding its target in shifting winds.
 Read more about Pollination in Fruit Trees and in our Pecan Grow Guide.